-Expansion to be implemented in five stages
+Expansion was implemented in five stages

-The Petäjäs 4 expansion project is a continuation of previously implemented harbour field expansions, which have increased the field area of the port for new operators.
+The Petäjäs 4 expansion project was a continuation of previously implemented harbour field expansions, which have increased the field area of the port for new operators.
 The earlier expansion stages are already fully operational.